-To add an AWS account to an existing Premium Tier Stackdriver account, do the following:
+To add an AWS account to an existing Stackdriver account, do the following:

 Go to the Stackdriver Monitoring console:

-From the project menu at the top of the page, select your Stackdriver account.
-If you created a new Stackdriver account as part of this Quickstart, then select that Stackdriver account.
+From the account menu at the top of the page, select your Stackdriver account.
+If you created a new account as part of this Quickstart, then select that account.

-Click Account settings at the bottom of the same project menu: You should see a page like the following:
+Click Account settings at the bottom of the same account menu.
+You should see a page like the following: